Summary: Overview and Features of Oracle Cloud [Key Points]

 This is Ohara from the Technical Sales Department

-This article summarizes the overview, features, and key points of
+This article"Oracle Cloud."summarizes the overview, features, and key points of

 ■Tokyo region scheduled to open in 2019 (Oracle Cloud's own region)

-A cloud designed and developed with the assumption that it can handle large-scale, mission-critical workloads, such as those in the enterprise
+A cloud service designed and developed with the premise of being able to handle large-scale, mission-critical workloads, such as those

 ■ Oracle Database Cloud Service (PaaS), the cloud version of Oracle DB,

-guarantees the same performance as Oracle DB and has built-in automation and efficiency features unique to PaaS.
+guarantees the same performance as Oracle DB and includes built-in automation and efficiency features unique to PaaS.

-(A tuned Oracle DB can be prepared with just a few clicks.)
+(A tuned-up Oracle DB can be prepared in just a few clicks.)

 ■ Oracle DB tablespace encryption, backup, and patch application functions are included as standard